 Film industry workshops

-EWA Network partners up with European workshops for audiovisual professionals to offer participants specific courses on digital tools for filmmakers, how to develop powerful female and male characters and on gender bias in the film industry.
+EWA Network partners up with European audiovisual professionals to offer specific courses on digital tools for filmmakers.
+Keep tuned!

 EAVE - Developing powerful female and male characters